 Probably everyone’s first choice for a quick freshen up – underarms, back of the neck, even feet at a push!

-You can choose the slightly more environmentally friendly route by opting to wipes like Naty Eco Wipes which are flushable and contain no nasties.
+Stock up on beauty wipes or you can choose the slightly more environmentally friendly route by opting to wipes like Naty Eco Wipes which are flushable and contain no nasties.
 They’re safe for baby too and are £2.65 from Big Green Smile.com.

 Mini Dry Shampoo & Brush